 Raphael has been with the Primeserv Group for fifteen years, most of this time as its Financial Director.
 Since joining the group, he has also held the position of Director of a number of Primeserv subsidiaries.
-Prior this, Raphael was the Financial Director of Spanjaard Limited, amongst other companies.
+Prior to this, Raphael was the Financial Director of Spanjaard Limited, amongst other companies.

-^ Independent Non-Executive #Audit, Governance and Risk Committee Remuneration and Nominations Committee Social and Ethics Committee board skills board tenure female non-executive - 33%male non-executive - 67% chairperson's report
+[^] Independent Non-Executive #Audit, Governance and Risk Committee "Remuneration and Nominations Committee Social and Ethics Committee board skills board tenure chairperson's report